California Demand Letter Requirements: What to Include Before Filing Small Claims

 Don't Overthink It

 The biggest mistake people make with demand letters isn't getting the format wrong.
 It's never sending one at all.
-They convince themselves it won't work, or that it's not worth the effort, or that they'll deal with it later.
+They convince themselves it won't work.
+Or that it's not worth the effort.
+Or that they'll deal with it later.
 Later never comes.